Linuxgurus/wordpress/charts/wordpress/README.md

 ## Gateway API Support

 This chart includes optional support for Kubernetes Gateway API via `httpRoute`.
 Ensure you have a Gateway API compatible controller installed.
+Old fashioned nginx-ingress is supported as well.

 ## License